The exit strategy.

-Here is lesson 3 of the 10 biggest lessons I’ve learned from being in business for 30 years.
+Here is lesson 3 of the 10 biggest lessons I’ve learned from being in business for 30 years, the exit strategy.

 Click the button in the middle of the video above to watch.

-Transcribe of “Top 10 lessons from being in business 30 years – Lesson 3”
+Transcribe of “Top 10 lessons from being in business 30 years – Lesson 3, the exit strategy”

 Building an exit strategy

 – Hi guys, Neil Waterhouse.
 Today I want to share with you my number three lesson I’ve learnt from being in business for over 30 years and selling online for over 20 years.
 Now these lessons, they’re not in any particular order as I think they’re just as important as each other.
 Okay lesson three, and I have to admit when I was first told about this lesson, my eyes simply glazed over.

 I took no actions on this lesson for must have been just over 10 years until it finally hit me.
 When I got this lesson, it completely changed my business and my life.
 I learnt this lesson from my accountant over 30 years ago when I was living in Sydney.